OptinMonster makes it easy to use a custom sub-domain to link to the OptinMonster API, allowing you to load our script from your own sub-domain.

 This is a screenshot from Cloudflare.

-So, on the first dropdown, select CNAME; on the second field write the subdomain name down (without the main domain), on the third field write the API URL that OptinMonster gives you, and for TTL selection you can choose Automatic.
-Then add the record.
-You have to do it for both the subdomains.
+In the first dropdown field, select CNAME; on the second field write the subdomain name down (without the main domain), on the third field write the API URL that OptinMonster gives you, and for TTL selection you can choose Automatic.

 Here is a screenshot of the GoDaddy Domain DNS Zone.